 - Often styled as a statement of 2-3 sentences

-Compare a career objective and professional profile below:
+Let’s compare a career objective and professional profile:

 - Focuses more on your career achievements